Agentic Runtime Authority

 Agentic Runtime Authority allows AI agents to securely communicate with protected resources through the Akeyless Gateway.
 It provides controlled, authorized access so agents can interact with supported secrets without exposing long-lived credentials.
 In this context, runtime control means the authorization checks and input or output rules that Akeyless enforces when an agent sends a live request to a protected resource.
 Policies on Dynamic Secrets define what agents can and cannot do—input rules restrict allowed operations, and output rules filter returned data—ensuring secure and compliant runtime execution.

-Agentic Runtime Authority currently supports these target categories for runtime execution:
+Agentic Runtime Authority supports these target categories for runtime execution:

 • Database targets: MySQL, PostgreSQL, MSSQL, Oracle, Snowflake, HanaDB, Redshift, MongoDB, Redis, and Cassandra.

-• Service targets: AWS, GCP, Azure, and GitHub.
+• Service targets: AWS, GCP, Azure, Kubernetes (native K8s, EKS, and GKE), and GitHub.

 • Rotated secrets: For regularly rotated credentials.